9.3 Recovery of overpayments

 Overpayments on active cases

-Recovery of overpayments may be increased up to the prescribed rate of 10% where there is evidence of the recipient’s capacity to pay.
+Recovery of overpayments may be increased up to the maximum prescribed rate of 10% where there is evidence of the recipient’s capacity to pay.
 Additionally, an Administrator should increase recovery to the prescribed rate of 10% when a new overpayment is established through the following circumstances:

 - Eligibility Verification Process (EVP) review